scylladb/scylladb/docs/troubleshooting/large-partition-table.rst

 Configure the detection thresholds of large partitions with the ``compaction_large_partition_warning_threshold_mb`` parameter (default: 1000MB) and the ``compaction_rows_count_warning_threshold`` parameter (default 100000) in the scylla.yaml configuration file.
-Partitions that are bigger than the size threshold and/or hold more than the rows count threshold are reported in the ``system.large_partitions`` table and generate a warning in the Scylla log (refer to :doc:`log </getting-started/logging/>`).
+Partitions that are bigger than the size threshold and/or hold more than the rows count threshold are reported in the ``system.large_partitions`` table and generate a warning in the ScyllaDB log (refer to :doc:`log </getting-started/logging/>`).

 For example (set to 500MB / 50000, respectively):